 Lugano Walking Route

-This self guided Lugano walking route is on the map as a figure of 8.
-It’s a loop that takes you around Lugano, up Mount San Salvatore, on Lugano Lake to Gandria and then back again.
 You can start anywhere along the route of course, especially if you are already staying in Lugano for longer than 1 day.
 However based on timings we suggest you start at the train station or city centre of Lugano.
 That way you start the day and end the day in Lugano.

 Who is this Lugano walking route for?